Do you know what else makes me uncomfortable?

 You can opt for pre-made granola (depending on how you feel about honey) or whip up a batch for yourself using corn syrup.
 Add some coconut milk, and you’ve got a tasty vegan camping breakfast to start your day with.

 If you’re like me, you can’t have a bagel without butter.
-Frankly, I don’t need any fancy spread or topping.
-Just the good-old bagel and creamy nut butter will do me fine as a light lunch.
+Frankly, I don’t need any fancy spread, just melted Crisco on top on the good-old vegan bagel.
+And creamy nut butter will do me fine as a light lunch.

 One of my favorite vegan camping meal shortcuts - especially if storage and prep options are limited.
 There are dozens of excellent soups on the shelves nowadays.
 Buy.
 Heat.
 Eat.
 Just make sure you remember the can opener!